42Pupusas/RoadRunner/README.md

 Any social client or dedicated app can integrate the backend services by using the same event kinds to contact the RoadRunner relay.

+## Roadmap

+Thanks to recent support from the [YakiHonne Hackathon](https://twitter.com/YakiHonne), we have funding available to continue development.
+The next features to be implemented will be:

+- Address lookup on maps
+- NIP-07 support
+- General UI/UX improvements

 ## Support the Project

 I am an independent dev from El Salvador working a full time job and building open source applications.
 Support this project by donating to: